hostilefork/CloneLocker/README.md

 CloneLocker
 ===========

 *(Disclaimer: THIS DOES NOT WORK (as of 9-Jun-2013).
 It is a splattering of exploratory testing that was pushed to GitHub after a proof-of-concept study went haywire.
 The present state evokes a word a friend told me: "copypasta".
 That's where snippets of sample code are stuck together without general coherence.
 I share it in this catastrophic state merely so that it may be looked at, and options explored for how a development direction might be taken.
-That is **if** there is interest in that advancement rather than abandonment.)*
+That is IF there is interest in that advancement rather than abandonment.)*

 ![CloneLocker](http://metaeducation.com/media/shared/respectech/clonelocker.png)